Sand flies, often found in sandy and marshy areas, can be a real nuisance. They are tiny, but their bites can be irritating.

 Identification

 Their bites can cause itching and swelling, and in some cases, transmit diseases such as leishmaniasis [1].
-Understanding sand flies’ behavior is crucial to effectively managing them.
+Because sand fly bites can be uncomfortable and persistent, many people look for natural ways to keep these insects away.

-Signs of a sand fly infestation include frequent and itchy bites that may turn into skin sores.
+Signs of sand fly activity include frequent, itchy bites that may develop into skin sores.
 You may also notice these tiny flying insects around sandy or damp areas, like beaches and mangroves.

 How to Get Rid of Sand Flies Naturally